thepassle/app-tools/router/README.md

   ]
 });
 ```
+Add a `name` to your plugin to help with logging and debugging your code.

 All plugins have access to the `context` object for the current route.
 Given the following route, the context includes: